vispy/jupyter_rfb/README.md

 ## Developer notes

 The code is autoformatted with `black .` and linted with `flake8 .`.
+There is a `release.py` to make the release process easy.

 Optionally, you can setup an autocommit hook to automatically run these on each commit:
 ```